annotation/stam/extensions/stam-transpose/README.md

 selector* (`DirectionalSelector`, `CompositeSelector` or `MultiSelector`).
 In this case, the complex selectors on either side *MUST* describe the same number of text selections with the exact same textual content on either side, which implies that both selectors as a whole describe the same textual content.
 In all cases, target annotations on either side of the transposition *MUST* have the same selector type.

-You may wonder how re-ordering is accomplished.
+Transposition can also be used to re-order text.
 Transpositions that re-order multiple text selections (i.e. place text selection B' before A' whereas A was before B in the source) *MUST* use a `DirectionalSelector`.
 This implies that the textual reading of the annotation as a whole is identical on both sides